corvuscrypto/qcli/README.md

 If you run that program with the flag --force or -force, you will see the output of `true`.
 Otherwise, it will return `false`.
 And that's what I call easy and q(uick)cli flag handling.

+## Just want to register basic flags and handle the value fetching yourself?
+No problemo soul brotha gopher!
+Just initialize it using the `_` operator.
+Then you can use the flag package to visit visited flags and such :)